 I was at the Autumn / Winter 2016 Top Drawer exhibition yesterday to discover the forthcoming design trends as identified by Stylus.
-There were a number of design trends highlighted which I will talk you through.
+There were several design trends highlighted which I will talk you through.
 These include; Earth Patterns, Serenity, Crafted Neutrals, Urban Nomads, Modern Metallics and Clean Primary.
 This is a sneak peek at trends in the home, craft, stationery, gift and fashion accessory sectors heading your way.

 Teapot by Sue Pryke